claireburghard/pd3-StudentOrganizer-Burghard-Gokhberg/log.md

 		2) edited the DueDate class so that due dates can be compared based on how many minutes they add up to (totalMinutes() method).
 Added a method to the ToDoList class that allows you to add an assignment to the toDoList in the proper place based on its due date.

 June 9, 2014
 	Julia:  1) Fixed a few bugs in the Node and DueDate classes.
+		2) Finished fixing about 10 non-typo bugs that were not allowing To Do List to compile.
+It now can compile smoothly.
 	TOGETHER: In class, we used Julia's computer to fix bugs in the code together using pair programming.